chubetho/Bachelor_Thesis/chapters/experimental.typ

 === Docker Compose

-The final step in this deployment section involves using docker compose, a convenient tool for simplifying the process by allowing to define and run multiples docker container.
+The final step in this deployment section involves using docker-compose, a convenient tool for simplifying the process by allowing to define and run multiple docker containers.

 The server application's service is first defined, specifying the location of its Dockerfile and the port it will run on.
 Following this, the overview configuration is looped through again to generate service definitions for each micro frontend.
 These definitions include the service name, relevant build settings, and necessary port mappings.
 The script also ensures that each micro frontend service waits for the server to start, maintaining the correct initialization sequence.
 Once all configurations are defined, they are written into a `docker-compose.yml` file.